jakebonney10/DEEPi-BRUV/README.md

 Tasked with creating a DEEPi BRUV system to film sharks in the Bahamas.
 This system will only include a single node which can be directly controlled by the client computer when on the surface.

+> Note: New versions of DEEPi software are already in the works.
+This system works on old code based on V2.0.
+The only software changes have been in the README documentation.
+This software and this document will be obsolete in the near future.
+Check for updates before using.

 ## Quickstart

 1. Power on DEEPi Cams in range of a DEEPi Router and wait until blinking is done.
 DEEPi Cams will autostart the appropriate Python scripts.